toucansites/website/contents/docs/[04]rendering/[05]engines/index.md

       ...
 ```

-> In this example, the `page` content type will be rendered using the `pages.default` view from the template.
+> In this example, `page` content is rendered using the `pages.default` view, and `author` content uses `blog.author.default`.

 ## JSON

-The `json` engine is used to generate raw JSON output, primarily consumed by APIs.
-These files typically serve as a "database" and are dynamically filtered using JS scripts to implement search functionality.
+The `json` engine generates raw JSON output.
+It’s commonly used for API responses or static data files that power search, filtering, or indexing.

 ```yml
 engine: